vuetifyjs/vuetify/packages/docs/src/pages/en/features/sass-variables.md

 Vuetify loads precompiled CSS by default, enabling variable customization will switch to the base SASS files instead which must be recompiled with your project.
 This can be a performance hit if you're using more than a few vuetify components, and also forces you to use the same SASS compiler version as us.

+If you're using Vite or Nuxt 3 (with Vite), check [sass modern compiler](#sass-modern-compiler) to improve performance.

 ### Symlinks

 PNPM and Yarn 2+ create symlinks to library files instead of copying them to node_modules, sass doesn't seem to like this and sometimes doesn't apply the configuration.